Pride and Prejudice (1995 TV series): Casting

-Benjamin Whitrow was cast to play Mr Bennet, Elizabeth's distinguished but financially imprudent and occasionally indulgent gentry father.
-BAFTA-nominated Alison Steadman was cast to play the parvenu Mrs Bennet, Elizabeth's mortifyingly affected social-climbing mother.
+Benjamin Whitrow was cast to play Mr. Bennet, Elizabeth's distinguished but financially imprudent and occasionally indulgent gentry father.
+Alison Steadman was cast to play the parvenu Mrs. Bennet, Elizabeth's mortifyingly affected social-climbing mother.
 Steadman was offered the role without auditions or screen tests.
 Elizabeth's four sisters, whose ages ranged between 15 and 22, were cast to look dissimilar from each other.
 Susannah Harker portrayed Elizabeth's beautiful older sister Jane, who desires to only see good in others.
 Lucy Briers, Polly Maberly, and Julia Sawalha played Elizabeth's younger sisters – the plain Mary, the good-natured but flighty and susceptible Kitty, and frivolous and headstrong Lydia.
 Being 10 years older than 15-year-old Lydia, Julia Sawalha, of Absolutely Fabulous fame, had enough acting experience to get the role without screen tests.
 Joanna David and Tim Wylton appeared as the Gardiners, Elizabeth's maternal aunt and uncle.
-David Bamber played the unctuous clergyman, Mr Collins, a cousin of Mr Bennet.
-Lucy Scott portrayed Elizabeth's best friend and Mr Collins's wife, Charlotte Lucas, and David Bark-Jones portrayed Lt Denny.
+David Bamber played the unctuous clergyman, Mr. Collins, a cousin of Mr. Bennet.
+Lucy Scott portrayed Elizabeth's best friend and Mr. Collins's wife, Charlotte Lucas, and David Bark-Jones portrayed Lieutenant Denny.

-The producers found Crispin Bonham-Carter to have the best physical contrast to Firth's Darcy and gave him his first major television role as the good-natured and wealthy Mr Charles Bingley.
-Bonham-Carter had originally auditioned for the part of Mr George Wickham, a handsome militia lieutenant whose charm conceals his licentiousness and greed, but Adrian Lukis was cast instead.
-Anna Chancellor, of Four Weddings and a Funeral fame, played Mr Bingley's sister Caroline Bingley.
-(Chancellor is also Jane Austen's six-times-great-niece) Mr Bingley's other sister and his brother-in-law were played by Lucy Robinson (Louisa Hurst) and Rupert Vansittart (Mr Hurst).
+The producers found Crispin Bonham-Carter to have the best physical contrast to Firth's Darcy and gave him his first major television role as the good-natured and wealthy Mr. Charles Bingley.
+Bonham-Carter had originally auditioned for the part of Mr. George Wickham, a handsome militia lieutenant whose charm conceals his licentiousness and greed, but Adrian Lukis was cast instead.
+Anna Chancellor, of Four Weddings and a Funeral fame, played Mr. Bingley's sister Caroline Bingley.
+(Chancellor is also Jane Austen's six-times-great-niece.)
+Mr. Bingley's other sister and his brother-in-law were played by Lucy Robinson (Louisa Hurst) and Rupert Vansittart (Mr. Hurst).
 Casting the role of Darcy's young sister, Georgiana, proved hard as the producers were looking for a young actress who appeared innocent, proud and yet shy, had class and could also play the piano.
-After auditioning over 70 actresses, Simon Langton suggested Emilia Fox, the real-life daughter of Joanna David (Mrs Gardiner), for the part.
+After auditioning over 70 actresses, Simon Langton suggested Emilia Fox, the real-life daughter of Joanna David (Mrs. Gardiner), for the part.
 Barbara Leigh-Hunt was cast as Darcy's meddling aunt, Lady Catherine de Bourgh, without auditions or screen tests.